olat95/challenges/README.md

 ## Technical Stack
 The application should use one of the following stacks:
 ```
-React or VueJS with any of Material/ChakraUI/Reactstrap/Tailwind UI Libraries
+React or VueJS with any UI/CSS Libraries such as Material/ChakraUI/Reactstrap/Tailwind etc
 ```

 Except for these requirements, feel free to use whichever libraries, frameworks  or tools you deem necessary.